vinnyA3/dotfiles/vim/README.md

 :memo: Vim/Neovim
 ======

 Here lies the main editor configuration!
-The organization is a bit unconventional, and the config is a bit opinionated; but, if you want a solid development environment, you've found one.

 The file hierarchy is as follows: